 requiring specific steps to integrate and build the software for each

-mitigate this trade-off, making it easy to build tb_client
+can significantly mitigate this trade-off, making it easy to build

 For me personally, writing open source TigerBeetle clients has opened so many doors, and I would encourage you to take a look at the code and consider which language you’ll port next!
 Will it be Python, Ruby, Elixir, or… Rust?!